qexat/Qexat-Theme/README.md

 ![Terminal](./images/term_colors.png)

-> I inverted blue and cyan lmao
+> I inverted blue and cyan in the program lmao